smrealms/wiki-data/game-guide/how-your-ship-works.md

 # **Maneuvering your ship**
 ![Ship 2](/uploads/ship-2.png "Ship 2")
 Your ship is able to move from sector to sector in the galaxy you are in.
 You can view the sectors in two ways.
 In the upper left of the screen, you will see these links:

 Current Sector
 Local Map
 Plot a Course
 Galaxy Map
-More on maneuvering your ship in the next section.

 # **Turns**